UCB-CyberSecurity-Cohort5/elk-stack-project-ketrain/README.md

 ![Network Diagram](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-ketrain/blob/0521df4f6db5e53bb9f1aae4ec18c1ff68d9255b/Network%20Diagram.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to recreate the entire deployment pictured above.
-Alternatively, select portions of the InstallBeats.sh file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbooks file may be used to install only certain pieces of it, such as Filebeat.

-  -ELK_Playbook.yml
+  -webservers_playbook.yml
+  -ELK_playbook.yml
   -filebeat-playbook.yml
   -metricbeat-playbook.yml